 - Then, play stupid (this generally isn't very hard for me).
 Say you don't know how to make a crane (or airplane, make coffee, etc) and ask your students how to do it.
 They will instinctively try and pick up the paper to show you.

 - Simply smile and inform them that they are not allowed to use their hands.
 Next, they all gasp in horror when they realise their lesson just got a lot harder.

 - When they try to give you directions, it will be very difficult at first.
 Depending on your teaching style, your students ability and how much time you have, you adjust how much you're willing to help them.
 For example, if a student tells you to "fold the paper" there is many ways you can fold it.
 You can fold it in half lengthways, across the middle, make a triangle, etc.

 - It's important to let your class struggle a little bit.
 If they have difficulty at first the payoff of completing the activity will increase the level of confidence they have in their own English ability by the end of the activity.
 It's important you don't let your students struggle too much.
 If they think it's impossible, your class will stop paying attention.

 - At this point, I will usually take a step back and offer the class a few extra words that might help them perform the task e.g. fold, crease, turn over, repeat, etc. I like to keep the list short just so that they still have searched for the right words.

 - This ESL game can be as short or as long as you want to make it.
 If your students are really advanced don't give them any vocabulary clues.
 If their lower level students work with them and act like you did it together.
-In reality, I've done this about 20 times already and I still can't figure it out.
-Enjoy!
+Either way when students finish this activity they always have a real sense of accomplishment.
+In reality, I've done this about 20 times already and I still can't figure how to make a paper crane.